adshz/cpp-piscine/cpp-module-00/ex01/README.md

 1. add a person's contact
 2. search a person's contact

+----DO NOT OVERENGINEERING AS WE ARE JUST DOING EXERCISES----

-3. print all contacts
+1. print all contacts
-4. delete a person's contact
+2. delete a person's contact
-5. save into a file
+3. save into a file
-6. load a file
+4. load a file

 We need to think abouot PhoneBook as a software product.